 Played with partners.
 First partner’s bid is either Nil or at least 4 tricks; second partner may bid either Nil or the number of tricks bid by the first partner

-Like mirror, each player bids the number of spades in their hand or goes Nil.
-No minimum bids for teams.
-Blind bidding is not allowed
+Each player bids the number of spades in their hand or goes Nil

 Spades House Rules Options

 “Now” creates a new game that starts immediately.
 Other options schedule a game for a time in the next 24 hours.
 Compete and Join games only.

 Three levels of winnings based on the buy-in level—30, 110, 275 or 550 Trickster Chips.
 Compete games only.

 “To score” plays the game until one team achieves the score set in “Play to score.”
 When “# of hands” is selected, the game is played only for the number of hands selected in the “Play # of hands” option.